Tweet Inspiration

 How long should productivity tweets be?

 One sentence if you can manage it.
-Productivity twitter is ironic — the most viral productivity content is incredibly short.
+Productivity twitter is ironic.
+The most viral productivity content is incredibly short.
 A tweet that takes 10 seconds to read and stays in your head all day is the goal.
 If it takes more than 30 seconds, cut it down.

 What mistakes do productivity tweeters make?